-Intent Data – Intent data tells you that the time is right.
+Intent Data – This tells you that the time is right.
 People are actively showing intent to potentially purchase a solution.
-Intent data is important because it shows that the timing is right to engage.
+It’s important because it shows that the timing is right to engage.

 When you combine intent data with other signals and a strong fit, the likelihood of success is much higher.

 It’s helpful to know when there’s activity at a company, but if you don’t know who to engage with and don’t have a phone number or email address for them, it may be insightful, but it isn’t actionable.
 The data trifecta of Fit, Opportunity, and Intent puts all the pieces together.

 DiscoverOrg was Bombora’s first partner!
 We’ve been helping customers pull predictive data into their workflows since 2014.

 The DiscoverOrg platform includes a feature called OppAlerts.
 We pull in our data from Bombora, collected and analyzed from:

 - 4,000 corporate websites and media publishers

 - 2 billion devices and millions of prospective buyers

 DiscoverOrg curates the strongest signals from Bombora’s Surge feed – and turns them into actionable buying signals on hundreds of topics – 1500+ at the time of this writing – from Natural Language Process to Employee Surveys to CRMs to Password Management.

 DiscoverOrg customers can search OppAlerts categories to proactively identify accounts that are searching for related solutions.
 You can also set up automatic alerts for spikes in related buyer intent.